thewca/wca-regulations/wca-regulations.md

     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt (DNF).
     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see [Regulation 2i](regulations:regulation:2i)).
 Penalty: disqualification of the attempt (DNF).
 - A6) Stopping the solve:
     - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
-The judge stops the stopwatch as soon as the competitor does this.
+If a stopwatch is in use, the judge stops the stopwatch as soon as the competitor does this.
         - A6a1) When using a stopwatch as the only timer, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
 The judge stops the stopwatch as soon as the competitor does this.
         - A6a2) When using a stopwatch as the only timer, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
 The competitor and the judge may agree on another appropriate notification before the beginning of the attempt.
     - A6b) The competitor is responsible for stopping the Stackmat timer correctly.